 Reform measures will always be specific to the particular circumstances.
-Nonetheless, in order to get ideas and insights, it helps greatly to learn about reforms employed elsewhere and to have a mental model of the type of possible reforms.
-We recommend you consider each of these ten reform approaches:
+Nonetheless, in order to get ideas and insights, it helps to learn about reforms employed elsewhere and to have a mental model of the type of what sorts of reforms are possible.
+We recommend you consider each of these eight categories of specific reform approaches: